Jack Hardy (labor leader)

-Jack Hardy (sometimes Richard Enmale), born Dale Zysman (November 18, 1901 - July 2, 1993?), was a 20th-Century Communist author labor leader as "Jack Hardy" and a teacher and board member of the New York City Teachers Union under his birth name "Dale Zysman": investigation by the New York Board of Education (now the New York City Department of Education) led to public awareness that the two names belonged to one person and subsequent expulsion from the school system in 1941.
+Jack Hardy (born Dale Zysman; November 18, 1901 – July 2, 1993?), was a 20th-Century Communist author labor leader as "Jack Hardy", and a teacher and board member of the New York City Teachers Union under his birth name "Dale Zysman".
+Investigation by the New York Board of Education (now the New York City Department of Education) led to public awareness that the two names belonged to one person and subsequent expulsion from the school system in 1941.

 Career

 High school coach

 In November 1927, Zysman is pictured as a football coach of the "New Utrecht Gridders" of Brooklyn.
 In September 1928, he is listed as one of three football coaches in Brooklyn.
 "Zysman steps into the shoes of Hyman Saul, who withdrew after being at the helm for two years.
 Zysman was Saul's assistant in 1927."
 Zysman's football team lost in October 1928 but was thought ready to win in November.
 Yet shortly thereafter, the local Brooklyn Daily Eagle reported: Although this is his first year at the helm as mentor, Dale Zysman is said to have already tired of the job.
 He has been meeting with mediocre success due to the fact that he was left with only a handful of veteran players.
 Zysman succeeded Hyman Saul, who resigned and withdrew from the school system last year.
 By the end of the month, the newspaper was reporting that Zysman was one of four coaches expected to be fired for their team's poor season performance.
 However, Zysman weathered his first year, as he receives mention in the same position in 1930 for spring training.
 By September 1930 as the new football season started up, the local newspaper was reporting: Coach Dale Zysman and Assistant Coaches Raskin and Levin have a powerful working force this season made up of 16 regulars and scrubs from 1929.
 In addition the newcomers are the most likely looking batch Coach Zysman has had to work with since he took over the team two years ago...
 Coach Zysman will be able t o master his plays earlier than in previous seasons and he hopes to get the jump on the rival schools and get off on the right foot at the outset.